by Gilles Gressard

 The film is nothing like the usual horror film.
 It traumatizes you, haunts you and hypnotizes you because, aside from a seemingly conventional plot (a simple thrill ride around the theme of childhood !), Manzor awakes fears that are buried in our subconscious, both individual and collective. « 36-15 CODE PERE NOEL » is a vital and traumatizing film.

 Like « LE PASSAGE », « 36-15 CODE PERE NOEL » (a terrible title, I have to admit !) is an original screenplay by René Manzor.
 A story with all of the gentleman’s obsessions.
 It is the extraordinary and unique duel between a child and a psychopath with the imaginary world as its battleground.
 Manzor’s movie is dark, very dark.
 Fascinating and today considered a “cult” reference because of its very darkness.
 But, in 1990, it wasn’t a good thing to be a “cult” director in France.
-A seven-year exile in the USA.
+A ten-year exile in the USA.

 TV HIGH ON MANZORPHINE